-You’ve got a ton on your plate when it comes to your photography business: you’re the designer, the marketer, the conceptualizer, and, of course, the shooter, the editor, and the product deliverer.
+You’ve got a ton on your plate when it comes to your photography business: you’re the designer, the marketer, the conceptualizer, and of course, the shooter, the editor, the product-deliverer.
 What often gets pushed to the back burner is the role of the legal planner.
+Many business owners feel like they just don’t have time (or the expertise, or the money) to properly plan for the legal aspects of their business, like a lawyer-drafted photography contract.

 Not-So-Friendly